timler/facial-recognition/README.md

     pip3 install -e .
     ```

 5. **Set Environment Variables**: Set the necessary environment variables for the facial recognition model, tolerance, and face database directory.
-You can do this in your terminal or add them to your `.env` file if you have one.
+You can do this in your terminal or by creating a `.env` file in the project directory.

+    To create the `.env` file, you can copy the `.env.example` file and rename it to `.env`.
+Then, update the values in the `.env` file with your desired configuration.

+    ```bash
+    cp .env.example .env
+    ```

 6. **Run the Application**: Finally, you can run the application with the following command: